Radon Gas – What You Should Know

 How Dangerous Is Radon?

 Radon contributes to radiation exposure and is almost as high a cause of lung cancer as cigarette smoking (causing 21,000 deaths from lung cancer in the United States).
 The vast majority of those also smoke, and the combination gives the highest risk, but radon is the number one cause among non-smokers.
 Radon may also slightly increase one’s risk of other cancers.
-Radon exposure has no immediate symptoms and the effects may take years to show up, making testing the only way to know if you are exposed.
+Radon exposure has no immediate symptoms and the effects may take years to show up.

 How Much Radon Is There In the Ann Arbor/Livonia/Plymouth Area?